ceedee666/modern-abap-curriculum/docs/data_model.md

 }
 ```

-Next, place the cursor between the curly braces and use the code completion (`<CTRL><SPACE>`) to add all elements of the
+Place the cursor between the curly braces and use code completion (`<CTRL><SPACE>`)
-database table `Z_RATING` to the view.
-The result should be similar to the code below.
+to add all elements of the database table `Z_RATING` to the view.
+The result should

-Note, that the `client` field is not added to the view.
-The ABAP runtime takes care of handling the `client` field, i.e.
-allowing only access to the data of the current client.
-Therefore, this field is not needed in the view.
-Besides this simplification
-the view is the same as the table `Z_RATING`.

-Furthermore, the field names have been remanded to more user friendly names.
-These names are only a suggestion and can be changed if needed.
+resemble the following code:

 ```abap